khandmo/resume_projects/DESIGN.md

 ## Grid

-> Repeat this section for each module that is included in either the client or server.
 Exports functions useful for the server program

 ### Functional decomposition

-> List each of the main functions implemented by this module, with a phrase or sentence description of each.
 *calculateRows*, calculates the amount of rows in the map file *calculateColumns*, calculate the aomunt of columns in the map file *pointToLocation*, converts point object to a string index